Click on the letters below to navigate to Glossary sections.

 General Ledger: Central financial database with built-in accounting, budgeting, financial analysis, and reporting features.
 (Financial term)

-General Ledger Inquiry Role: People assigned this role will have access to GL Inquiry pages only.
+General Ledger Inquiry Role: People assigned this role have access to GL Inquiry pages only.
 (Financial term)

 Go-live: That moment in time when a new module is first made available online for end-users.

 Grants Module: Financial module implemented in July 2006.
 (Financial term)